“A master in the courtroom.”

-Prevailed as trial counsel in a four-week whistleblower trial for the California Institute of Technology in LA Superior Court.
+Won a complete defense verdict for the California Institute of Technology in a four-week whistleblower trial in LA Superior Court.
 The jury unanimously found for Caltech in a wrongful termination suit in which a former researcher sought tens of millions of dollars in damages, claiming the school retaliated against him for allegedly exposing the misuse of government funds.
 Prior to trial, obtained full dismissal of breach of contract and tortious interference claims.
 (See “Shout-Out: Hueston Hennigan Beats Back Whistleblower Claim Against Caltech,” The American Lawyer).

-Prevailed as trial counsel for the State Bar of California in a widely covered action brought by a former state senator and CEO of State Bar of California concerning whistleblower retaliation, breach of contract, and breach of fiduciary duty claims.
+Won a trial for the State Bar of California in a widely covered action brought by a former state senator and CEO of State Bar of California concerning whistleblower retaliation, breach of contract, and breach of fiduciary duty claims.
 Prevailed on all claims after a one-week trial.
 (See “Ex-Calif.
 Bar President Sheds Fired Exec’s Contract Claim,” Law360).